isb-cgc/readthedocs/docs/source/sections/progapi/progapi3_api/cohorts_file_manifest_filtered.rst

 	:widths: 50, 10, 50

 	cohort_id,string,"Required. "
-	genomic_build,string,"(Optional) The build for which to obtain file entries, default=hg19 " offset,string,"(Optional) The number of file entries to skip before collecting for retrieval (eg. offset 5 = start at 6), default=0 " fetch_count,string,"(Optional) The number of file entries to retrieve, default=50000 "
+	genomic_build,string,"Optional, The build for which to obtain file entries, default=hg19 " offset,string,"Optional, The number of file entries to skip before collecting for retrieval (eg. offset 5 = start at 6), default=0 " fetch_count,string,"Optional, The number of file entries to retrieve, default=50000 "

 	data_category,string,"Optional. "
 	data_format,string,"Optional. "